 Carotene | 0.005- 0.012 mg |

-At home, ripe fruits are best enjoyed soon after purchase.
-For extended usage, keep them in the fridge for up to three days.
-Cut sections, wrapped in a thin plastic cover, can stay well for a week if stored in the refrigerator set at an appropriate humidity.
+Once at home, ripe fruits are best enjoyed promptly after purchase.
+For prolonged freshness, store them in the refrigerator for up to three days.
+Cut sections, when wrapped in thin plastic, can maintain their quality for up to a week if stored in the refrigerator at an appropriate humidity level.

-Wash fruits in cold running water.
-Fresh, ripe fruits best eaten on their own without any seasonings/additions.
-Its peel is tough and inedible.
-Cut the fruit in half.
-Scoop the flesh using a spoon.
-It can also cut into slices/cubes.
+To prepare dragon fruit, start by washing it in cold running water.
+Fresh, ripe fruits are best enjoyed on their own without any additional seasonings or additions, as their peel is tough and inedible.
+Simply cut the fruit in half and scoop out the flesh using a spoon.
+Alternatively, you can cut it into slices or cubes.

 Here are some serving tips:

-Fresh, juicy pitahaya are so delicious that they can be eaten as they are without any seasoning/additions.
-Enjoy their rich, unique flavor and crunchy texture of tiny black seeds.>
+Fresh, juicy pitahaya is delicious enough to be enjoyed as it is, without any seasoning or additions.
+Revel in its rich, unique flavor and the crunchiness of its tiny black seeds.

-Its flesh can be enjoyed in shakes, sorbets, smoothies, and in fruit cocktails with coconut water, lime juice, honey, etc.
+Incorporate the flesh into shakes, sorbets, smoothies, or fruit cocktails with ingredients like coconut water, lime juice, or honey.

 ≻≻-Back to Fruits from Dragon fruit.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.